 Have you ever gone to buy dental floss and felt numb by all the choices?
-I recall feeling confused by all the options and had lots of questions come up.
+I recall feeling confused by all the options, and lots of questions came to mind.

 Should I get the dental tape, the fluffy stuff, or even the flosser picks with the cute kid’s heroes on them?